dabreese00/clue-solver-django/README.md

 dokku config:set clue-solver-django DJANGO_SECRET_KEY="$(openssl rand -base64 64)"  # this may fail at first, if so either try a few times, or just run the openssl command separately instead of in a subshell dokku config:set clue-solver-django DJANGO_ALLOWED_HOSTS="cluesolver.dokku.fqdn.me,dokku.fqdn.me"
 ```

+Note that since there is a Dockerfile in the root of the repository, Dokku will
+auto-select to deploy using the Dockerfile builder.
+If you want the Herokuish
+buildpack builder instead, you can set that as a config option for the app in
+Dokku -- see the Dokku docs.

 - Finally, git push to the Dokku server, to deploy the app: